 a detailed personal statement explaining your motivation for this particular programme

-If you are looking for a challenging and exciting career in business that combines an entrepreneurial attitude with a results-driven, hands-on approach, then this is the programme for you.
-Marketing is a core discipline in virtually every organisation, both commercial and public, and our Master’s degree has been designed to prepare you for a wide range of management roles in areas such as advertising, branding, CRM, marketing, and market research.
+If you are looking for a challenging and exciting career in Marketing that combines an entrepreneurial attitude with a results-driven, hands-on approach, then this is the programme for you.
+Marketing is a core function in virtually every organisation, both commercial and public, and our Master’s degree has been designed to prepare you for a wide range of Marketing roles in areas such as advertising, branding, CRM, marketing, and market research.

 The MSc Marketing Management features live learning projects, including three industry weeks.
 The programme also gives the option of seeing through a practical ‘consultancy project’ focused on an industry-relevant company issue.
 Our business connections mean we provide opportunities to network with, present to, brainstorm with and do work for the industry.